docelic/html2slang/README.md

 Output is always printed to STDOUT.
 Redirect to where desired from there.

-For example, to convert all *.html files in a directory to slang:
+For example, to convert all *.html files in a directory and save the under the same name with extension ".slang":

 ```bash
 for p in *.html; do perl html2slang.pl "$p" > "${p/.html/.slang}"; done